Politics of Tonga: Legislature

-The Legislative Assembly is composed of representatives from both the Nobles and the people.
-This composition is established by Article 59 of the Constitution as amended by the " Constitution of Tonga amendment Act 2010 " Article 51 of the same Act allows the PM to nominate and the King to appoint up to 4 extra cabinet members from outside the Assembly.
+The Legislative Assembly is composed of representatives elected by both the Nobles and the people.
+Currently, there are 17 peoples’ representatives and 9 nobles’ representatives.
+The composition is established by Article 59 of the Constitution as amended by the " Constitution of Tonga amendment Act 2010 ", which increased the number of representatives directly elected.
+Article 51 of the same Act allows the PM to nominate and the King to appoint up to 4 extra cabinet members from outside the Assembly.